mpetruska/uk-modulo-scala/README.md

 Version history
 ---------------

+* 1.2.0 - updates implementation according to [version 4.10 of the spec](https://www.vocalink.com/media/2295/vocalink-validating-account-numbers-v410.pdf)
+  (effective from 2017/03/06)
 * 1.1.0 - updates implementation according to [version 4.00 of the spec](https://www.vocalink.com/media/2101/vocalink-validating-account-numbers-v400.pdf)
   (effective from 2017/01/09)
 * 1.0.2 - adds Scala 2.12 to the released artifacts